 Billionaire progressive Tom Steyer, rumored to be a potential candidate for the U.S. Senate or California Governor, has upped his game recently.
-He has poured $10 million — a pittance for him — into a nationwide advertising blitz calling for the impeachment of President Trump.
+He has poured $10 million — a pittance for him — into a nationwide advertising blitz calling for the impeachment of President Donald Trump.
 Steyer’s open letter advocating impeachment, and his one-minute television and internet ad, claim that Trump has “brought us to the brink of nuclear war”, is “mentally unstable”, and he has “obstructed justice.”
 The message in the end is a diffuse but simple one: Trump is a bad President, and therefore he should be removed from office.
 There’s no waiting around for 2020, for the likes of, say, Tom Steyer.

 It is instructive that Steyer’s impeachment ad is about Steyer as much as it is about Trump.
 The vast majority of the ad consists of Steyer himself inveighing against Trump’s wickedness.
 Now, it is impossible to take seriously the notion that Steyer’s impeachment campaign will lead to the president’s removal.
 Rather, it is more likely that Steyer is positioning himself for a run for office.
 Whatever his motives, it is reasonable to ask: Who is this man, and what does he stand for?